 More hotels close to the Paris Flea Market:

-- Café Hôtel de l'Avenir - Stylish decor, a few rooms with balconies, and convenient location across from Garibaldi Metro station; also close to Stade de France, in case you're a soccer or rugby fan - Book Now
+• Café Hôtel de l'Avenir - Stylish decor, a few rooms with balconies, and convenient location across from Garibaldi Metro station; also close to Stade de France, a bonus if you're a soccer or rugby fan and want to catch a game while you're there - Book Now

 Tip 7: How to Get to the Paris Flea Market at Clignancourt